 The Company's 2013 Incentive Plan provides for recovery of awards made under the plan in accordance with any applicable Company claw back or recoupment policy, including as required by law, regulation, or exchange rule.
-The Compensation Committee plans to institute a compensation recovery (clawback) policy when and to the extent required by final rules regarding such policies are adopted by Nasdaq as mandated by Section 954 of the Dodd-Frank Wall Street Reform and Consumer Protection Act.
-It is currently expected that these rules will be finalized in 2016 and that the Committee will therefore adopt such a policy in 2016.
+The Compensation Committee plans to institute a compensation recovery (claw back) policy when and to the extent required by final rules regarding such policies are adopted by Nasdaq as mandated by Section 954 of the Dodd-Frank Wall Street Reform and Consumer Protection Act.
+These rules were not finalized as expected in 2016 and the Committee is expecting to adopt such a policy when the rules are finalized.
 It is anticipated that any such policy would require the Company to seek recovery of certain incentive compensation paid to executive officers in the event the Company was required to prepare an accounting restatement to correct a material error.

-As equity compensation comprises a substantial part of the compensation for our CEO, and is expected to comprise a substantial part going forward, and instituting performance awards was a key measure taken to address the stockholder concerns expressed in our 2015 Say on Pay Vote, we highlight below the details of the equity awards made to the CEO in 2016, 2015 and 2014 as well as the rationale behind the grant of time based awards to the CEO in 2016 and 2014.
+As equity compensation comprises the majority of our CEO's compensation, and is expected to comprise the majority of his compensation going forward, and instituting performance awards was the key measure taken to address the stockholder concerns expressed in our 2015 and 2016 Say on Pay Votes, we describe below in detail the equity awards made to the CEO in 2016 and 2015, as well as the rationale behind the grant of a time based award to the CEO in 2016